Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Pre-Emphasis Estimation

 As the total power constrain is at the beginning of each span in a multi-span scenario, due to in-line amplification, the actual output power values cannot be targeted.
 Nevertheless, normalized power values and \gls*{osnr} can be targeted, where the actual values are derived from the constrain condition.
 Given a desired normalized \gls*{osnr} profile $\OSNRtilde$, we can first assume that the normalized received powers $\widebar{S}(f,L)$ have the same shape ($\widebar{S}(f,L)\leftarrow\OSNRtilde$), and obtain an estimated normalized $\OSNRhat$ using the noise profiles from~\eqref{eq:ase}.
 We then update the received power profile with

 where $\xi$ is a step factor.

 Figure~\ref{fig:PreEmphasis} shows the profiles for an estimated launch power pre-emphasis that targets a flat \gls*{osnr} over the CLU band.
+In the figure, solid and dash-dotted lines represent numerical solutions of~\eqref{eq:peqs} using, respectively, the estimated optimal pre-emphasis profile and a flat profile with equal total power.
+The dotted curves correspond to the closed-form solutions.
 Except for the per-channel launch powers, the simulation parameters are given in Table~\ref{tab:parameters} for a multi-span scenario.
 The amplifier noise figures are 5.5~dB for the C-band, 6.0~dB for the L-band, and 5.0~dB for the U-band~\cite{ferrari2020assessment,taengnoi2023ultra}.
 We disregard additive noise at the transmitter and assume a boosting stage at the receiver such that the total received power equals the total launch power.
 We iterate the normalized received profile using~\eqref{eq:iter} with a step coefficient of $\xi=1$, until the \gls*{rmse} between the desired and estimated normalized \gls*{osnr} over all frequency channels is smaller than~$10^{-5}$.
 We achieve this \gls*{rmse} value within 8 iterations.

 Figure~\ref{fig:PreEmphasis}(a) shows that the estimated pre-emphasis results in slight offsets within the bands due to the different noise figure values.
 In Fig.~\ref{fig:PreEmphasis}(b) and (c), we see the received signal and noise powers, respectively.
 Without pre-emphasis, the received noise profile is overall smaller, but signal powers within the C-band are significantly lower due to \gls*{isrs} power transfer to the lower bands.
 The pre-emphasis profile compensates for this with higher launch powers within the C-band and reduced launch powers within the LU bands.
 In Fig.~\ref{fig:PreEmphasis}(d), we observe the resulting \gls*{osnr} profiles.
 With the pre-emphasis profile, we obtain a peak-to-peak \gls*{osnr} deviation of 2.58~dB, compared to a deviation of 17.73~dB with a flat launch profile.